 The late Desley Brown was in her 32nd year of service at the time of her passing on 23 April 2006.
 Desley started with the firm on 3 December 1973.

-Current serving employees include, Barbara Kallio a Paralegal commenced employment on 1 December 1975 and reached 40 years of service in December 2015.
-Barbara was shortly followed by one of the Partners, Patrick Carroll who attained 40 years of service in January 2016.
-Carmel Podosky also a Paralegal commenced employment on 2 December 1979 completed 36 years of service in December 2015.
+Current serving employees who have attained 40 years of service include, Barbara Kallio, a Paralegal who commenced employment on 1 December 1975.
+Patrick Carroll, a Director reached 40 years in January 2016.
+A year later in March 2017, Gene Paterson, Senior Director achieved his 40 year milestone.
+Carmel Podosky also a Paralegal commenced employment on 2 December 1979 completed 40 years of service in December 2019.